sigmod/sqlpp/document.md

     RecordConstructor        ::= "{" ( FieldBinding ( "," FieldBinding )* )? "}"
     FieldBinding             ::= Expression ":" Expression

 A major feature of SQL++ is its ability to construct new ADM data instances.
 This is accomplished using its constructors for each of the major ADM complex object structures, namely lists (ordered or unordered) and records.
-Ordered lists are like JSON arrays, while unordered lists have bag (multiset) semantics.
+Ordered lists are like JSON arrays, while unordered lists have multiset (bag) semantics.
 Records are built from attributes that are field-name/field-value pairs, again like JSON.
 (See the AsterixDB Data Model document for more details on each.)

-The following examples illustrate how to construct a new ordered list with 3 items, a new unordered list with 4 items, and a new record with 2 fields, respectively.
-List elements can be homogeneous (as in the first example), which is the common case, or they may be heterogeneous (as in the second example).
+The following examples illustrate how to construct a new ordered list with 3 items, a new record with 2 fields, and a new unordered list with 4 items, respectively.
+List elements can be homogeneous (as in the first example), which is the common case, or they may be heterogeneous (as in the third example).
 The data values and field name values used to construct lists and records in constructors are all simply SQL++ expressions.
-Thus the list elements, field names, and field values used in constructors can be simple literals (as in these three examples) or they can come from query variable references or even arbitrarily complex SQL++ expressions.
+Thus, the list elements, field names, and field values used in constructors can be simple literals or they can come from query variable references or even arbitrarily complex SQL++ expressions (subqueries).

 #### Examples

     [ 'a', 'b', 'c' ]

-    {{ 42, 'forty-two', 'AsterixDB!', 3.14f }}

     {
-      'project name': 'AsterixDB'
+      'project name': 'AsterixDB',
-      'project members': {{ 'vinayakb', 'dtabass', 'chenli' }}
+      'project members': [ 'vinayakb', 'dtabass', 'chenli', 'tsotras' ] }

-    }
+    {{ 42, "forty-two!", { "rank": "Captain", "name": "America" }, 3.14159 }}

 ### <a id="Path_expressions">Path expressions